-As RP’s National Subspecialty Lead (NSL) for Women’s Imaging and a breast imaging radiologist in Nashville, Dr. Dana Bonaminio’s focus is on women’s health.
-With this week being National Women’s Health Week, Dr. Bonaminio shared more on her subspecialty, her role and what she believes women should know about preventative care.
+As the National Subspecialty Lead (NSL) for Women’s Imaging at Radiology Partners (RP) and a breast imaging radiologist in Nashville, Dr. Dana Bonaminio’s focus is on women’s health.
+With this week being National Women’s Health Week, Dr. Bonaminio shared more on her subspecialty, her role and what she believes women should know about preventative care and medical imaging.

 What do you feel is important for every woman to know about breast health?